 Over time certain campaigns seem to always work: Grand Openings, Birthday, and Going out of Business sales.
 This all went well through the 1900’s; and with the start of the new millennium it all has changed.
 Our buying habits have changed and so has the marketplace.

 Many of you may remember the effects of; multi-sectioned newspapers, cable television, paid for radio, on the way merchants went to market.
-Today we reached with new and very different delivery sources and media “the internet and social media”.
+Today we are reached with new and very different delivery sources and media “the internet and social media”.
 Advertisers and marketers don’t control e-commerce audiences and today you can go directly to your audience without traditional media.
 It is no longer “Location, Location, Location, its Audience, Audience, Audience for many successful businesses.

 One thing that has remained constant is that there is only a certain amount of money divided among the merchants in the market place.
 This money is spent as consumer see fit.
 The 2017 Holiday Season is unique, there are 5 weekends between Thanksgiving and Christmas, 31 Shopping days and the stronger influence of e-commerce and cyber Monday.